Kwangsa19/Ketmanto-Cybersecurity-Portfolio/8 - Automation with Python/Python - Ketmanto - File Updates.md

 The argument `w` with the `open()` and `with` statement, indicates the file that I want to open and write over its content.
 Once the code above is executed, the document will be updated in `allow_list.txt`.

 > The file `allow_list.txt` that I attached in this directory is the initial file.
 You might wanna run the code and observe its content to be revised.
+Otherwise, please head to `allow_list_revised.txt` to observe the differences.

 The result in the new `allow_list.txt` (13 IP addresses):
 ![VSCodium_2IJHBymnA6](https://github.com/Kwangsa19/Ketmanto-Cybersecurity-Portfolio/assets/135963482/652efbd6-6698-4e44-92cb-06e8e37b4e2d)